Goodwillie Calculus via Adjunction and LS Cocategory

-If all the spaces involved are connected (if $F$ lands in connected spaces), then we can contract $F(S)$, $|S|=1$ to a point for all $S$ and not disturb the homotopy type of the homotopy limit.
-That is, for $F$ taking values in connected spaces (and reduced), $\T_n F \overset{\simeq}{\ra} \T_n \tilde{F}$ is a homotopy equivalence.
+If $F$ takes values in path-connected spaces, then we may contract $F(S)$, $|S|=1$ to a point for all $S$ and not disturb the homotopy type of the homotopy limit.
+That is, for $F$ reduced and taking values in connected spaces, $\T_n F \overset{\simeq}{\ra} \T_n \tilde{F}$ is a weak homotopy equivalence.